dongim04/FinEvent-MinuteLevel-Prediction/README.md

 **During-Event Multi-Modal Financial Audio Analysis for Short-Term Stock Price Movement Prediction**

 This repository contains the code, data processing pipeline, and demo application for our research on predicting minute-level stock price movements during financial events.
-Unlike prior work that relies on post-event transcripts, this project fuses **textual embeddings** and **audio prosodic features** to make **during-event, real-time predictions**.
+Unlike prior work that relies on post-event transcripts, this project fuses **textual embeddings** and **audio prosodic features** to make **during-event predictions**.

 ---